Charminar Express

+The 12759 / 12760 Charminar Express is an superfast express train that operates between Tambaram, a city in Chennai metropolitan area and Hyderabad.
+In 2020, the railway board approved the change of terminals from Chennai Central to Tambaram railway station, which is considered as the third railway hub of Chennai.

 Train schedule

 Charminar is one of the most prestigious trains of SCR, with 24 coaches (first 24-coacher of SCR).
 After it got its LHB rakes it was reduced to 22 coaches.